 Accelerates scientific data analysis for Predictive Digital Marketing

-Standard tools for data scientists such as R, Tableau, and the Hadoop ecosystem are the best friends of BigQuery and can be tightly integrated with each other for sophisticated data analysis beyond simple correlations and table joins.
+Standard tools for data scientists such as Google Data Studio, R, Tableau, and the Hadoop ecosystem are the best friends of BigQuery and can be tightly integrated with each other for sophisticated data analysis beyond simple correlations and table joins.
 One example is a technique known as Audience Extension, used in digital marketing to find potential customers who have a certain quantitative similarity to existing high-profit customers in terms of on-site behavior and various customer attributes.
 BigQuery can quickly aggregate and filter massive datasets for in-depth regression analysis with R. In short, Analytics + BigQuery + R provides an excellent platform for data scientists to realize a new predictive digital marketing approach.

-In this section you will learn about the general process to take full advantage of the Google Analytics Premium + BigQuery integration.
+In this section you will learn about the general process to take full advantage of the Google Analytics 360 + BigQuery integration.
 When you feel you have a good understanding of the overall flow, you can try your hand at the tutorial that will walk you through all steps using an example scenario.
 At a high level, you will perform the following three steps:

-Setup Google Analytics Premium
+Setup Google Analytics 360

-To setup your Google Analytics Premium account with automatic integration to BigQuery, follow the instructions below.
+To setup your Google Analytics 360 account with automatic integration to BigQuery, follow the instructions below.
 This may take a few days depending on what services you are already subscribed to.
 You may also need help from someone with administrative access to your website.

 - Configure your website to use Google Analytics: If you’re not using Analytics on your website already, you need to enable it